Research Team

 PAOLA GOLEMON

 Paola Golemon is a bilingual clinical trial researcher in the Social Communication Lab.
-She received her bachelor of science in psychology and child learning and development from The University of Texas at Dallas in May 2024.
-She is currently in the second year of her master of science in human development and early childhood disorders.
+She received her bachelor of science in psychology and child learning and development from The University of Texas at Dallas in 2024 and her master of science in human development and early childhood disorders in May 2025.
 Her interest in research began in the Social Communication Lab when she participated in the Research Experience for Undergraduates Program during the 2022-2023 school year, where she was able to transcribe, code, and analyze data for her own research project under the mentorship of Dr. Rollins.
-She has a particular interest in early intervention for children with autism and other developmental disorders, and she hopes to serve families in underserved communities.
+She has a particular interest in early intervention for children with autism and other developmental disorders, and she hopes to continue serving families in her community.

 DOCTORAL STUDENTS